ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL Week 2 picks, NFL props

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The Week 2 NFL schedule comes to a close with a double-header on Monday Night Football, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-The action gets underway when the Houston Texans host the Tampa Bay Buccaneers at 7 p.m.
-ET, and wraps up with an AFC West showdown between the host Las Vegas Raiders and Los Angeles Chargers at 10 p.m.
-ET.
+The Week 3 NFL schedule opens with an AFC East showdown between the Miami Dolphins and the Buffalo Bills on 'Thursday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+Buffalo, led by reigning NFL MVP Josh Allen, is looking to improve to 3-0 on the season after beating the Ravens in Week 1 and the Jets in Week 2.
+The Dolphins are looking for their first win of the season after losing to the Colts in Week 1 and Patriots in Week 2.
 Click here to get the latest ParlayPlay promo code for new users:

 Here's how to claim the ParlayPlay Fantasy promo: